 Spider-Man was no stranger to the medium before then, either headlining major releases or co-starring in ensemble titles, but nothing truly made you feel like the character quite like his grand 3-D debut.
 Whether it was swinging around the rooftops of New York City, running into fellow heroes, exchanging quips with super-villains or snaring hapless goons from the ceiling in your webs, Spider-Man was trailblazing modern superhero games long before the Dark Knight stepped into the corridors of Arkham Asylum.
 Future Spidey outings like Spider-Man 2, or more recently Marvel’s Spider-Man, similarly didn’t happen without a talented team of developers crafting the blueprints for studios like Treyarch and Insomniac Games to follow.

-For Spider-Man’s twentieth anniversary, I reached out to its lead developer, Chad Findley, for an interview.
+For Spider-Man’s twentieth anniversary, I reached out to its lead designer, Chad Findley, for an interview.
 Not only was Chad gracious enough to give up his time to answer a few questions, he also passed along a few never before seen pages from Spider-Man’s design document.